sirwillchris/kyx-link-generator/README.md

   - `sgp` for Singapore
 - Set `API Key and API Secret` with your API credentials from the Jumio Portal

-Remember, correctly setting up correct region and API credentials is crucial for your instance of the Jumio KYX Link Generator to run properly.
+Remember, correctly setting up the correct region and API credentials is crucial for your instance of the Jumio KYX Link Generator to run properly.

 Once the above configuration is done, run the command